DatGreenBunnyTho/F.O.O.L.B.O.D/foolbod.md

 Stuff like Fool?Invite, Fool?Uptime and more

 # Fool?HelpOther
-This will have commands like
+This will have commands like Fool?Userinfo, Fool?Avatar and more